How to record archival documents at volume

 2.7 Intertextualities – Intertextuality is a component of content, but is important enough to warrant a separate comment.
 It identifies references of an explicit but also an implicit kind which a document makes to other letters or documents and can provide important clues to a network of people, organisations, events, beliefs or understandings which inform the particular item being read.
 NB.
 The term ‘document’ should be interpreted broadly here, recognising that it stands for different kinds of entities and not simply written ones.

 2.8 Project specifics – The points made above are concerned with recording things that are project-transferable – whatever the research is about, ‘meta-data’ and broad content should be recorded.
 But in addition, all projects will have specific aspects to them which also need to be briefly recorded.
 For WWW, this includes: (a) the people mentioned and the role of this in providing a narrative of figurational connections, (b) the uses of ‘naughty words’, words which now have considerable opprobrium in racial terms but many of which started out in a more ‘innocent’ way, (c) labour, land and boundaries.
 NB.
-There is also the important ‘anything else that seems important and catches the eye’ to be briefly noted as well.
+There is also the important ‘anything else that seems important and catches the eye’ which should be briefly noted as well.
 Again, this is for future reference.

 2.9 Transcription and digital photographs – Sometimes, the importance of a document in project terms is immediately apparent and when this happen its contents will need to be recorded in more detail.
 If an item really is this important, then the best way to do this is by making a transcription, that is, an extract that has been recorded verbatim, mistakes and all.
 If the passage in question is short, this is best done in archival situ.
 If it is long or even an entire document, then a better use of time is to digitally photograph it if this is permitted, so the transcript can be made later.
 HEALTH WARNING!
 This should only be done sparingly.
 Digital photographing in a wholesale way defers making sense of what is in a collection, as explained in earlier ‘how to’ discussions, and is very difficult to recover from.
 NB.
 Where digital photographs are taken, a file structure should be set up beforehand which corresponds to the part of the collection these come from, so that the JPEGs or other file forms can be downloaded in a way that enables them to be easily retrieved later.

 2.10 The points outlined above might seem to add up to a lot of things that will take a long time to do.
 However, doing this in a systematic and consistent way means that actually it can be done reasonably swiftly.
 What supports this is to use either a recording form with suitable headings in a Word file, or in the case of WWW we use a database form written in the ‘File Maker’ format into which these things are quickly recorded (see here the screenshot above).
 NB.
-WWW does not just JPEG material.
+WWW does not just digitally photograph material.
 Everything is skim-read in the archive, with digital photography reserved for what is particularly important.
 This ensures that the knowledge of a collection and its contents is built up incrementally while working on it and while in the archive it is located in, so any cross-connections can be followed up while still in the field.

 3. The review stage

-3.1 As discussed in a previous ‘how to’, a very productive use of archival time is to work in the intensive way described as ‘extreme archiving’, using each working day as a period of concentrated focused immersion in document after document.
+3.1 As discussed in a previous ‘how to’, a productive use of archival time is to work in the intensive way characterised as ‘extreme archiving’, by using each working day as a period of concentrated focused immersion in document after document.
 At the same time, it is important to gain perspective on the work that has been carried out and this is most productively done in an incremental, day on day, way.

 3.2 At the end of a day of ‘extreme archiving’, there are usually in excess of a hundred short records, and also some notebook entries about puzzles and possibilities that have arisen over the course of the day.
 Going through these after the working day is finished enables sense to be made of who is who, why they write to particular people as they do, what the elliptical references in how they write are about, in project terms what are the more and the less significant things being thrown up, and also interesting leads that need to be followed up on and any documents that can helpfully be gone back to.
 Understanding then becomes iterative and incremental.
 And also if anything has been missed, it can become number 1 on the agenda for the next day’s work.
-NB.
-It helps if there is a treat involved, like a cold white wine or some coffee or a meal afterwards.

 4. The incremental and the documentary method of interpretation